wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

   - Create a new chat from your website and test your bot using your training phrases
   - Open the Request Catcher browser tab
   - Copy the last line into a notepad
+- Another method for obtaining the JSON is available in the bot builder
+  > Click Sessions
+  >
+  > Click on a conversation
+  >
+  > Click on a speciffic message
+  >
+  > You can now see aransation info in the right pane
+  >
+  > Click the download icon in the upper right corner of the Transaction Info pane
+  >
+  > Extract the entities portion of the JSON
+  >

+  ---

 - Go back into your flow
   - Click Edit in the upper corner
   - Drag a new Data Parser node into the flow above Append Conversation